Frequently asked questions about the Bank-Protection Policy

 Do I need a permit if I want replace my bank-protection structure ?

-Yes, usually.
+Yes, usually you do.
 You need a permit if you want to construct, replace, or modify a bank-protection structure.
-Permits are denied sometimes, for example, if the watercourse becomes too narrow or water quality deteriorates.
-You do not need a permit if you want to maintain or repair an existing bank-protection structure without making any structural changes.
+In the permit, we specify who is responsible for maintenance.
+Sometimes a permit is denied, for example, if the watercourse becomes too narrow or water quality deteriorates.
+You do not need a permit if you are maintaining or repairing an existing bank-protection structure without making any structural changes.

-What if my (unprotected) bank erodes and my soil washes away?
+What does the water authority do if my (unprotected) bank erodes and my soil washes away?

 The water authority maintains the main watercourse and its banks.
 The water authority is only responsible for constructing and maintaining a bank-protection structure when the water authority considers it necessary for water management.
 The water authority will consider solutions together with you.
 In some cases, a nature-friendly bank may be possible.
 If bank protection is necessary, the water authority will only pay for the portion of the costs that is in its interest.